bbauska/zombiePolitics/README.md

 Republican operatives in the Bush/Cheney administration.
-Moreover, this response goes to the heart of the contradiction between Obama as an iconic symbol of a more democratic and hopeful future and the reality of an administration that is capable of reproducing some of the worst policies of the Bush administration.
+Moreover, this response goes to the heart of the contradiction between Obama as an iconic symbol of a more democratic and hopeful future and the reality of an administration that is capable of reproducing some of the worst policies of the Bush administration.</p>

-Iawad’s case is about more than legal incompetence.
-It is also about the descent into the "dark side" of a zombie politics where a culture of cruelty reigns and the rule of law is on the side of the most frightening of antidemocratic practices, point­ ing to a society in which terror becomes as totalizing as the loss of any sense of eth­
+<p>Iawad’s case is about more than legal incompetence.
+It is also about the descent
+into the "dark side" of a zombie politics where a culture of cruelty reigns and the rule of law is on the side of the most frightening of antidemocratic practices, point­ ing to a society in which terror becomes as totalizing as the loss of any sense of eth­